mileslucey/movies_success_analysis/README.md

    * Critical acclaim
 ## [Analysis](https://github.com/mileslucey/movies_success_analysis/blob/master/analysis.ipynb)
 #### Question 1: Do profitable movies tend to have higher or lower average review scores (on a scale of 1 to 10) than unprofitable movies?
-* A two-tailed two-sample t-test yields statistically significant results at the 95% significance level (p-value < 0.025).
-On average profitable films have higher ratings than unprofitable films
+* A two-tailed two-sample t-test yields statistically significant results at a 95% level of significance (p-value < 0.025).
+On average, profitable films have higher ratings than unprofitable films
 * A Welch's test confirms the results found in the two-tailed two-sample t-test
 ![](Figures/film_ratings_boxplot.png)
 #### Question 2: Do profitable movies tend to have higher or lower budgets than unprofitable movies?
-* A two-tailed two-sample t-test yields statistically significant results at the 95% significance level (p-value < 0.025).
-On average profitable films have higher budgets than unprofitable films
+* A two-tailed two-sample t-test yields statistically significant results at a 95% level of significance (p-value < 0.025).
+On average, profitable films have higher budgets than unprofitable films
 * A Welch's test confirms the results found in the two-tailed two-sample t-test
 ![](Figures/log_film_budget_boxplot.png)
 #### Question 3: Does film budget impact level of critical acclaim?